Fact check: Trump claims government shutdown would hurt military

 "If for any reason it shuts down, the worst thing is what happens to our military," Trump said before meeting with senior military leaders.

-In fact, a government shutdown would likely have little impact on the military.
+In fact, a government shutdown would likely have little impact on members of the military, especially if Congress takes action to minimize the effects as it has in the past.
+Some civilian employees and contractors could still feel the pinch, however.

-If the government fails to fund the government, a partial shutdown would begin on Saturday, which would require many federal workers to be furloughed and various offices closed.
+If elected officials fail to fund the government, a partial shutdown would begin on Saturday, which would require many federal workers to be furloughed and various offices closed.
 But for members of the military, it would be business as usual.
 That's because the government exempts federal employees whose job is considered essential to national security, which includes not only the military, but border patrol agents, doctors, and TSA screeners, among others.

 Trump is well aware of these exemptions.
 Days before the last shutdown, in 2013, he complained on Twitter that warnings that it would have a significant effect on government functions were "lies" because "all essential services continue," which seems to directly contradict his current "devastating" rhetoric.